 161 # IEEE 802.3ad Link Aggregate

 and drops any that don't match this list.
-This list was added a long time ago and is no longer appropriate IMHO; this was logged as defect DRUD1-26655 with a tentative fix targetted at the end of this year.
+This list was added a long time ago and is no longer appropriate IMHO; this was logged as defect DRUD1-26655, planned for fix in FF release, tentatively targetted for 2010-02.
 As part of Premier Support, I was able to provide the customer a temporary update to remove the filter until then.